northwestcoder/terraform-satori-audit-export/README.md

 ```

 - By posting a message to the Pubsub topic, this will trigger the cloud function to retrieve Satori audit data using the Satori Rest API, for the last three days.
 - You can change ```message="3"``` to any value up to 90.
 Don't forget the quotes.
+- This message based trigger is usefull in many ways due to the relative nature of the "days ago" parameter, combined with primary key support for the audit data itself using column ```flow_id```.
-- From a production POV, you can envision setting up a schedule to send a message to Pubsub, e.g. Once a week retrieve the last 7 days of audit data.
+- For example, from a production POV you can envision setting up a schedule to send a message to Pubsub once a week, to retrieve the last 7 days of audit data.
 Try this [quick start](https://cloud.google.com/scheduler/docs/tut-pub-sub) for more info.

 ___